ammirsm/llamaindex-omakase-rag/README.md

 ### Prerequisites

-You need to have Python 3.9 installed on your machine.
+You need to have Python 3.10 installed on your machine.
 You also need pip for installing the dependencies.
 It usually comes with Python.

 Besides you need to create a new service account on the google drive for creating the config in the system.
-You can follow step and 1 and 2 in this tutorial which shows how to create the service account and get the credentials file. https://medium.com/@matheodaly.md/using-google-drive-api-with-python-and-a-service-account-d6ae1f6456c2
+You can follow step and 1 and 2 in this tutorial which shows how to create the service account and get the credentials file. https://medium.com/@matheodaly.md/using-google-drive-api-with-python-and-a-service-account-d6ae1f6456c2 You should add this under the `/config/service_account.json` file.

 ### Installing